AHMEDMOSSAD29/jenkins-autoinstall-terraform/README.md

 ```
 docker logs jenkins
 ```
--you can change ansible task which is jenkins in this repo and number of nodes to be suitable with your spacific task
+- ##### you can change ansible task which is jenkins in this repo and number of nodes to be suitable with your spacific task